 Through cutting-edge research, education, and outreach, we work every day to promote the development of ethical leaders who foster ethical cultures in organizations around the world.

 Featured Program: Collegiate Ethics Case Competition

 High School Ethics Forum

-The High School Ethics Forum challenges students to reflect on their own ethical reasoning—providing hands-on experience for dealing with both personal and professional ethical dilemmas.
+The High School Ethics Forum invites students to reflect on their own ethical reasoning—providing hands-on experience for dealing with both personal and professional ethical dilemmas.
 Students analyze ethical solutions with the support of faculty experts and Eller undergraduates.Explore the High School Ethics Forum »

 Collegiate Ethics Case Competition

-The annual Collegiate Ethics Case Competition brings students together from around the world, challenging their moral reasoning in thought-provoking team challenges.
+The Collegiate Ethics Case Competition brings students together from around the world, challenging their moral reasoning in thought-provoking team competition.
 Faced with a real-world business ethics case, students analyze the case and present to a panel of judges.Explore the Collegiate Ethics Case Competition »

 Faculty Research Spotlight